carleshf/carleshf.github.io/_posts/2018-09-18-hmdb_xml_to_csv.md

 ---
+title: Exploting XML data from Human Metabolome Data Base
 published: true
 ---
-## Exploting XML data from Human Metabolome Data Base

 I am currently working on a project where I need to annotate exogenous chemicals measured in plasma using GC-MS/MS to the Human Metabolome Data Base ([HMDB](http://www.hmdb.ca)) and to the Toxin and Toxin Target Database ([T3DB](http://www.t3db.ca)).